 COVID-19 Outbreak: Mode of Transmission and Signs and Symptoms

-Researchers have confirmed that the mode of transmission of 2019-nCoV is human-to-human due to the way the disease has spread outside Wuhan City.
+Researchers have confirmed that the mode of transmission of SARS-CoV-2 is human-to-human due to the way the disease has spread outside Wuhan City.
 For example, reports confirmed that a 61-year-old Wuhan tourist who traveled to Thailand was diagnosed to have pneumonia caused by the virus on 13 January 2020.
 More recents studies have indicated that the virus is alsoairborne, thus allowing it to travel for longer distance.

 The tourist mentioned that she never visited the Huanan Wholesale Seafood Market but also noted that she visited other markers in Wuhan prior to her trip to Thailand.
 On 20 January, more confirmed cases were reported in the southern province of Guangdong and two in Beijing.